guillaumehussong/fatima-yoga/src/README.md

 * Update or define `.env.production` according to the template `.env`
 * `npm ci` to install the dependencies
 * `npm run backup-production` to backup the current database, if there is any
-* `npm run prisma-migrate-production` to run the database migration scripts
+* `npm run prisma-migrateproduction` to run the database migration scripts
 * `npm run generate-favicons` to generate the favicons
 * `npm run build` to generate the production build (this operation consumes some memory, make sure the machine has enough)
 * `npm run start-production` to start the production server